-VI) Marriedwomen:
+VI) Married women:

-Married women are having capacity to make valid contract, they can their husbands for their basic committees.
+Married women are having capacity to make valid contract, as like their husbands for their basic requirements.
 A married woman may sue or be sued in her own name in respect of her separate property.

-INCAPACITY ARISING FROM MENTAL DEFICIENCY:
+INCAPACITY ARISING FROM MENTAL DEFICIENCY